Skip to main content

 import GetUserByToken from "@adaptivestone/framework/services/http/middleware/GetUserByToken.js";

-Grab a token and try to parse the user from it.
-Will find user on databased by token.
-If user exist will add req.appInfo.user variable.
+Grabs a token and tries to parse the user from it.
+It will find the user in the database by the token.
+If the user exists, it will add the req.appInfo.user variable.

 Parameters